bluekvirus/Stage.js/implementation/HOWTO.md

 !!!

 Remember, Model/Collection are only used as dumb data snapshot object on the client side to support views.
 The goal is to make the data interfacing layer *as thin as possible*.
 You will find more details in the **Quickstart/Handling Data** section.

+!!!callout callout-info
+**Tip:** You can also use `app.poll()` for Ajax based api polling periodically or `app.ws().then()` for Websocket based realtime server-push messaging.
+Both data operations offer cleanly defined global coop events for you to hook up listeners inside a view.
+!!!

 #### Reuse view definitions?